kevinmcmahon/monotouch-facebook/README.md

+# Update
-# Update: The [Mono Project](https://github.com/mono/) has been maintaining a [set of bindings](https://github.com/mono/monotouch-bindings/tree/master/FacebookConnect).
+The [Mono Project](https://github.com/mono/) has been maintaining a [set of bindings](https://github.com/mono/monotouch-bindings/tree/master/FacebookConnect).
+Please use those.
+I'm leaving the repo but I am not going to be making any future revisions to these bindings.

 Monotouch bindings for the Facebook iOS SDK
 ===========================================